hoffstadt/DearPyGui/docs/README.md

 ---

-Ensure you have the newest version of Python 3.8.
+Ensure you have at least Python 3.7.
  ```
  pip install dearpygui
  or